PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
 However, there are a few major flaws inherent to this system.
 Firstly, it can be expensive.
 If you want a more accurate approximation of the actual shadow cast by an object then more rays must be cast, directly tying the precision of the system to how much time it takes.
 Additionally, and this is likely obvious if you ever see the puzzle designs in the game, it is a system most suited to evaluating shadows composed of rigid, orthogonal lines.
+Introducing curved shadows increases the chances of the actual shadow cast by an object being interpreted differently from the rays checking for an obstruction.
 It is, of course, possible to decrease the constraints imposed by this fact by casting a more extensive grid of rays, but that once again raises concerns of performance.
 </p>

 <p>